 It’s nearly Black Friday/Cyber Monday season, basically Super Bowl Sunday for retailers, particularly eCommerce.
 Even before COVID-19 began closing brick and mortars, consumers were already showing a preference for moving their shopping online.
-In 2019, 93.2 million buyers made a purchase online on Black Friday, and another 83.3 million purchased on Cyber Monday, combining for $16.8 billion in sales.
+According to Adobe, Cyber Week 2021 (from Thanksgiving Day through Cyber Monday) has drove a total of $33.9B in online spend.

 Still haven’t finalized your holiday plans?
 Don’t worry.
 It’s not too late.
 This guide to Black Friday/Cyber Monday will give you everything you need to prepare your store and make this year your biggest holiday season ever.